ComputationalPathogens/MNBC/README.md

 (Alternatively, you can use the command "<b>mamba create -n java -c conda-forge openjdk</b>" to install Java JDK in mamba/conda, then run the command "<b>mamba activate java</b>" to activate the Java environment)
 ## Install MNBC
-Please download this repository using the following command "<b></b>", then a new folder 'MNBC' appears.
+Please download this repository using the following command, then a new folder 'MNBC' appears.
 ````
 git clone https://github.com/ComputationalPathogens/MNBC
 ````
-Change to the 'example' subfolder using the following command
+Change to the 'example' subfolder using the following command.
 ````
 cd MNBC/example
 ````
-Decompress the file 'taxdmp.zip' using this command
+Decompress the file 'taxdmp.zip' using this command, then the file 'nodes.dmp' appears.
 ````
 unzip taxdmp.zip
 ````